JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7989 days**.

-And here is a just a random fact -  **The only poisonous birds in the world are the three species of Pitohui.
-The Hooded Pitohui from Papua New Guinea is the most deadliest out of the three**.
+And here is a just a random fact -  **Approximately 18 billion disposable diapers end up in landfills each year.
+These diapers can takes as long as 500 years to finally decompose**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)